#General Hospital: Anna Returns After Robin Busts Aunty Alex!

-The spoilers for General Hospital are out and the week of May 15-19 promise a week filled with intrigue, personal sacrifices and truth.
+The spoilers for General Hospital are out and the week of May 15-19 promises to be a week filled with intrigue, personal sacrifices and truth.

 Franco (Roger Howarth) escapes from his chains in Greece, Jake (Hudson West) becomes enchanted with magic, the real Anna (Finola Hughes) wakes up, Julian (William DeVry) is visited by Lady Luck, Nina (Michelle Stafford) turns to Andre (Anthony Montgomery) for help, and Hayden (Rebecca Budig) goes beyond the call of duty to clear Dr. Hamilton Finn’s (Michael Easton) name

 General Hospital Spoilers for Next Week, Monday May 15, 2017: Valentin Fights For His Marriage